 Share the Occasion

-Wine for a casual dinner, a business meal, a celebration, or a gift each requires a different approach.
+Wine for a casual dinner, a business meal, a celebration, or a gift each calls for a different approach.
 If the bottle is for someone else, mention what they typically enjoy.
-If it is for a gathering with diverse tastes, your expert can help you choose something universally appealing.
-A quick description of the occasion helps refine the recommendation.
+If it is for a group with varied tastes, your expert can help you choose something broadly appealing.
+A brief description of the occasion helps refine the recommendation.

 Ask When to Drink the Wine

 Not every bottle is meant to age.
 Many wines taste best when young and vibrant, while others develop layers of complexity with time.
-If you are spending more or choosing a bottle for a special moment, ask whether it is ready now or if it should rest in the cellar.
+If you are spending more or choosing a bottle for a special occasion, ask whether it is ready to drink now or better kept for later.

-Knowing the ideal drinking window helps you enjoy the wine at its peak and avoid opening it too early or too late.
+Knowing the ideal drinking window helps you enjoy the wine at its best.

 Describe What You Already Like

 If you cannot find the right words, rely on simple examples.
-Mention wines or regions you enjoy, even if you do not remember the grape.
-This gives your wine expert an immediate sense of your preferred style.
-Useful examples include:
+Mention wines, regions, or styles you enjoy, even if you do not remember the grape.
+This gives your wine expert an immediate sense of your preferences.

 - “I like crisp, refreshing whites like those from New Zealand.”